A/N: Edited 3/19/2017

 His father had died in surgery as he'd gotten to the hospital, and the officer had explained what had happened, as Souji listened in a daze.
-A drunk driver in one of those large commercial vans had been speeding, and had run right through the red light of the intersection just as his mother's much smaller car was going through on her green.
-She had died instantly at the scene, before the ambulance and paramedics could arrive.
+A drunk driver in one of those large commercial vans had been speeding, and had run right through the red light of the busy intersection just as his mother's much smaller car was going through on her green.
+She had died instantly at the scene, long before the ambulance and paramedics could arrive.

-Souji couldn't really remember the rest of that night, or much of the next day, although he could kind of remember something about a fire and his house being destroyed in the subsequent blaze, until the call from Dojima had come.
+Souji couldn't really remember the rest of that night, or much of the next day, although he could kind of remember something a fire and his house being destroyed in the subsequent blaze, until the call from Dojima had come.
 The police had called him, as Souji's only remaining emergency contact, informing him of the situation of both Souji's parents and loss of the Seta family home, and his uncle had immediately offered to take him in, for as long as he needed, and for that Souji was forever grateful.

 His eyes kept wondering the photo, seeking out the young man that was his best friend, with whom he'd developed one of his first and more powerful Social Links, and the first one of their rag-tag group to fight beside him.